Opinion: For the EU strategic autonomy is as yet only an aspiration, but one worth pursuing

 This matter reinforces the focus on the debate on the need for strategic co-operation within the European Union.
 It requires a total reboot of the EU constitutional order for strategic autonomy to be more than an aspiration.
 The Vice-President of the European Commission for Inter-institutional Relations, Maroš Šefčovič, already envisages the possibility of EU leaders using this issue to discuss ways of strengthening the bloc's defences.

 In view of these significant geopolitical changes, the European Union must be secure and better protect itself against unwanted external influences and threats, and continue to act internationally in defence of our values and economic and security interests.
 But for now, this debate is theoretical for Europe.
 Some European NATO members prefer a more robust and purposeful transatlantic link to a more independent European Union capability.
 But the question remains as to what a renewed transatlantic relationship should look like if Washington continues to focus on domestic issues and turns its attention to Asia-Pacific when it comes to foreign policy.
-Therefore, it is wise for the EU to work hard to acquire more military capabilities, in compliment with strengthening transatlantic ties, allowing Europe to become a more capable partner to the United States.
+Therefore, it is wise for the EU to work hard to acquire more military capabilities, in compliment to strengthening transatlantic ties, allowing Europe to become a more capable partner to the United States.

 If France and the European Union see the new AUKUS alliance as a challenge to their external power projection, the solution is strengthening Europe's military capabilities.
 There are already many initiatives aimed at achieving that goal, such as the European Intervention Initiative and the European Defence Fund.
 This episode will undoubtedly influence work on the EU's 'strategic compass', expected to be unveiled in early 2022, to give purpose and direction to the EU's foreign and security policy.